ZhenyingZhu/StudyNotes/SystemDesign.md

   - Swagger, aka.
 OpenAPI, can be used to describe APIs and generate docs. **[KEY]**
   - SOAP is an XML-based protocol for making network API requests.
 It aims to be independent from HTTP.
 It uses Web Services Description Language(WSDL) to define APIs, and can auto generate codes.
 It relies on tools and IDEs so not friendly for simple apps. **[KEY]**

-**[HERE]**: **[KEY]**

 The problems with remote procedure calls (RPCs)

 - Enterprise JavaBeans (EJB) and Java’s Remote Method Invocation (RMI) are limited to Java.
 The Distributed Component Object Model (DCOM) is limited to Microsoft platforms. **[KEY]**
-- RPC model tries to make a request to a remote network service look the same as calling a function or method in your programming language, within the same process (this abstraction is called location transparency).
+- RPC model tries to make a request to a remote network service look the same as calling a function or method in your programming language, within the same process (this abstraction is called location transparency). **[KEY]**
 - But not like local call, not all the parameters, like network, are predictable.
 - local call either return a result or throw exception, or not return in an inf loop.
 Network call can return without a result, for example timeout.
 - When retry a failed network call, the previous call could already go through.
 Need to maintain idempotence.